VincentWei/minigui-docs/programming-guide/MiniGUIProgGuideAppendixD.md

 Naming rule for the identifier is as below:

-* Window class name identifier.
-In order to avoid confliction with the identifier of the old control set, the new control set uses `NCSCTRL_<CLASSNAME>` as the window class name identifier.。
+- Window class name identifier.
+In order to avoid confliction with the identifier of the old control set, the new control set uses `NCSCTRL_<CLASSNAME>` as the window class name identifier.
-* Control style identifier.
+- Control style identifier.
 In order to avoid confliction with the style name of the old control set, the new control set uses `NCSS_<CLSNM>_` as the prefix of the style identifier.
-* Control property identifier.
+- Control property identifier.
 The new control set uses `NCSP_<CLSNM>_` as the prefix of control property identifier.
-* Control notification code identifier.
+- Control notification code identifier.
 In order to avoid confliction with the notification code name of the old control set, the new control set uses `NCSN_<CLSNM>_` as the prefix of control notification identifier.
-* Class specific data identifier.
-The new control set uses `NCSSPEC_<CLSNM>_`  as the identifier prefix of class specific data, and specific data of mObject class uses `NCSSPEC_OBJ_` as the prefix.
+- Class specific data identifier.
+The new control set uses `NCSSPEC_<CLSNM>_` as the identifier prefix of class specific data, and specific data of `mObject` class uses `NCSSPEC_OBJ_` as the prefix.
-* Parameter of class method and symbol and status used by the returned value etc. The new control set uses `NCSF_<CLSNM>_` as the prefix of this identifier.
+- Parameter of class method and symbol and status used by the returned value etc. The new control set uses `NCSF_<CLSNM>_` as the prefix of this identifier.
-* Return value identifier of function interface and class method.
+- Return value identifier of function interface and class method.
 The new control set uses `NCSE_<CLSNM>_`  as the prefix of the identifier.
-* Other identifiers.
+- Other identifiers.
 Besides the above identifiers, identifiers of other types are determined with reference to the above method.

 ### Defining Rule of Control Style Identifier

 In the new control set, number of control styles shall be kept to the minimum, and the value range of the control style is 0x00000000 ~ 0x0000FFFF, so as to avoid confusion with the window style defined by MiniGUI.

 ### Defining Rule of Control Property Identifier